Zum Inhalt springen

 Contextual Compression: Strips irrelevant portions from retrieved chunks before they enter the prompt.
 Saves tokens, reduces noise, and helps the LLM focus on the information that actually matters.

 A RAG system without evaluation is like flying without instruments.
 You may be moving forward, but you have no idea whether you are on course.
+Key takeaway: systematic quality measurement must be part of your pipeline from day one, not an afterthought bolted on before launch.

 The Three Dimensions of RAG Evaluation